-The paper presented a novel approach for generating multipurpose models of machining operations, which combines machine learning and search techniques.
-Simulated annealing search was used for finding the unknown parameters of the multipurpose model in certain applications.
-A block oriented framework for modelling and optimisation of process chains was introduced and its applicability was illustrated by the results of the optimisation of cutting processes.
+A block oriented framework for modelling and optimisation of process chains was introduced in the paper and its applicability was illustrated by the results of the optimisation of cutting processes.
 The concept of the hybrid, AI-, ML- and simulation-supported optimisation of production plants was also outlined.
 Some results of an industrial project demonstrated the applicability of the concept where the task was to optimise the size spectrum of the ordered raw material at a plant producing one- and multi-layered printed wires.
-Further industrial applications of the concept and the developed modelling and optimisation framework are in the preparation phase.